MichaelB113098/ClassPlanner/README.md

 # ClassPlanner
-C# Application that manages a students classes and information using a local SQL database
+C# Application that manages a student's classes and information using a local SQL database

 I wanted to practice working with a SQL database using C# and Visual Studio.
 I wanted to create an alternative to my university's degree works program.